vickyivova/PIE_synthesis/README.md

 # PIE_synthesis 📜🏺🗡️
 **Visit the web app:** https://piesynthesis.streamlit.app/

 This repository is almost entirely comprised of the original code of IMS-Toucan by Florian Lux and Julia Koch and Ngoc Thang Vu.
 It also contains a folder `abkhaz_training` which has the Abkhaz data used for fine-tuning.
 It was acquired from Common Voice but it was preprocesssed to suit our pipeline.
-The speech of the speaker with most recording was isolated and the annotations were pre-phonemized using the tool from Baltoslav (https://baltoslav.eu/ipa/index.php?mova=en&j=ap&t).
+The notebook `abkhaz_data_processing.ipynb` contains the necessary code.
+This includes the speech of the speaker with most recording being isolated and the annotations being pre-phonemized using the tool from Baltoslav (https://baltoslav.eu/ipa/index.php?mova=en&j=ap&t).

 The changes made include:
 1. Adding preprocessing methods for Abkhaz and Proto-Indo-European